Abstract Class and Abstract Methods in C#

 }

-Generally, when we define an abstract class we have a doubt, without a method body what will be the use of that method?
+Generally, when we define an abstract class, we have a doubt: without a method body, what will be the use of that method?
 Let us understand this.

 What is the use of the Abstract Method in C#?

-If a method is declared as abstract under any class, then the child class of that abstract class is responsible for implementing the abstract method without fail.
+If a method is declared abstract under any class, then the child class of that abstract class is responsible for implementing the abstract method without fail.

 Is Abstract Class Containing Only Abstract Methods in C#?

-Who will Provide Implementation of Abstract Methods in C#?
+Who will Provide the Implementation of Abstract Methods in C#?

 The Answer is Child Class.
 If you have a child class of an abstract class, then it is the responsibility of the child class to provide the implementation for all the abstract methods of the parent class.
 You cannot escape.
 Every method should be implemented.
-If you implement all the abstract methods, then only you can consume the non-abstract method of the Parent class.
+If you implement all the abstract methods, you can only consume the non-abstract method of the Parent class.

-So, the point that you need to remember is, that in the child class, you need to implement each and every abstract method of the parent class, and then only you can consume the non-abstract methods of the parent class.
+So, the point that you need to remember is that in the child class, you need to implement each and every abstract method of the parent class, and then only you can consume the non-abstract methods of the parent class.

 Example to Understand Abstract Class and Abstract Methods in C#: